Dehydrated Backpacking Pasta Primavera

 We developed this backpacking pasta primavera to check both boxes.
 Something that is both fresh and filling.
 While it uses a bunch of dehydrated fresh summer produce, the hearty pasta and rich sauce make it a completely filling meal.

-What we love about this Backpacking Pasta Primavera:
+What we love about this backpacking recipe:

 So if you’re looking to work some more veggies into your backpacking routine, this dehydrated pasta primavera is a great place to start!

-How to make dehydrated pasta primavera & step by step video
+How to make dehydrated pasta primavera

 This recipe begins by dehydrating a bunch of vegetables.
 We went with zucchini, yellow squash, and cherry tomatoes as they can be dehydrated without being precooked.
 We also dehydrated some “flavor enhancers”: flat-leaf parsley and capers.
-Load everything up in the dehydrator, set to 135F, and let run for 6-8 hours.
+Load everything up in the dehydrator, set it to 135F, and let it run for 6-8 hours.

 After everything has dehydrated, you can start portioning everything out into a resealable container.
-You can place a portion of dehydrated veggies, quick-cooking pasta, parsley, capers, butter powder, and dried spices all into the same container (it will all get cooked together).
+You can place a portion of dehydrated veggies, pasta, parsley, capers, butter powder, and dried spices all into the same container (it will all get cooked together).

 On Trail Preparation

-Out on the trail, empty everything into a pot and add just enough water to cover (you can always add more if needed, but you don’t want to start with too much and end up with pasta soup!).
 Bring to a simmer and stir periodically until the pasta has fully absorbed all of the water.
-Once it’s done cooking add a few tablespoons of olive oil to help pad the calorie count a little bit and add to the overall flavor.
+Once it’s done cooking, add a few tablespoons of olive oil to help pad the calorie count a little bit and add to the overall flavor.

 When it’s finished, you’ll have a big heaping pot of pasta and a beautiful bouquet of colorful vegetables.